King Urges International Community To Reject Israel's UNRWA Ban

-King Abdullah II received Estonia President Alar Karis on Monday and said the international community must reject Israel's escalatory measures aimed at banning UNRWA's activities, according to a royal court statement.
+his majesty stresses need to increase aid to Gaza, ensure its delivery, distribution through all possible means King reaffirms importance of stopping Israeli war on Gaza, Lebanon as key step to prevent expansion of conflict King reiterates need for Political horizon to achieve just and comprehensive peace according to two-state solution

-At a bilateral meeting followed by an expanded one at Al Husseiniya Palace, attended by His Royal Highness crown prince
+AMMAN - His Majesty King Abdullah received Estonia President Alar Karis on Monday and said the international community must reject Israel's escalatory measures aimed at banning UNRWA's activities.

 At the start of a working lunch with the Estonian president and the accompanying delegation, the King welcomed President Karis on his first visit to the Kingdom, noting that it reflects the distinguished ties between the two countries and stressing the need to build on them and capitalise on opportunities.

-For his part, President Karis expressed keenness to strengthen bilateral ties in various fields, also referring to the business roundtable, which will cover several areas of cooperation, such as defence industries and healthcare.
+For his part, President Karis expressed keenness to strengthen bilateral ties in various fields, also referring to the business roundtable, which will cover several areas of cooperation, such as defence industries and healthcare, the statement said.

 The Estonian president emphasised the importance of addressing the current political and security situation in the Middle East and Europe.

-Discussions also covered regional developments, with the King warning of the consequences of the dangerous situation in the region, which could lead to an all-out war.
+Discussions also covered regional developments, with the King warning of the consequences of the dangerous situation in the region, which could lead to an all-out war, the statement said.

 His Majesty reaffirmed the importance of stopping the Israeli war on Gaza and Lebanon as a key step to prevent the expansion of conflict in the region.